r2u-io/documentation/docs/3D-viewer.md

 </div>

-### Parâmetro progressBarPosition
+### Parameter progressBarPosition

-Define a posição que o progress bar será inserido.
+Defines the position in which the progress bar will be inserted.

 <div style={{display: 'flex', flexDirection: 'column'}}>
 <div >